vavrajan/STBS/README.md

 Note that some choices are mutually exclusive.
 [check_prior](code/check_prior.py) warns you about such inappropriate choices.

 Let's explain it on several examples.
-First, these settings give you the original TBIP:
+First, these settings give you the latest implementation of the original TBIP by Keyon Vafa (with Gamma variational families):
 ```{python, eval=False}
 prior_choice = {
         "theta": "Gfix",          # Gamma with fixed 'theta_shp' and 'theta_rte'